-- (a) The "Other" line of business includes (i) certain services provided by our WMSBS business; (ii) our landfill gas to energy operations managed by our WM Renewable Energy business; (iii) certain services within our EES business, including our construction and remediation services and our services associated with the disposal of fly ash and (iv) certain other expanded service offerings and solutions.
+(a) The "Other" line of business includes (i) certain services provided by our WMSBS business; (ii) certain services within our sustainability business, including our landfill gas to energy operations managed by our WM Renewable Energy business, our construction and remediation services and our services associated with the disposal of fly ash and (iii) certain other expanded service offerings and solutions.
 In addition, our "Other" line of business reflects the results of non-operating entities that provide financial assurance and self-insurance support for our Solid Waste business, net of intercompany activity.
-Revenue attributable to collection, landfill, transfer and recycling services provided by our "Other" businesses has been reflected as a component of the relevant line of business for purposes of presentation in this table. - (b) Intercompany revenues between lines of business are eliminated in the Condensed Consolidated Financial Statements included within this report.
+Revenue attributable to collection, landfill, transfer and recycling services provided by our "Other" businesses has been reflected as a component of the relevant line of business for purposes of presentation in this table.

+(b) Intercompany revenues between lines of business are eliminated in the Condensed Consolidated Financial Statements included within this report.